Table of Contents

 "This is one way I've been using the copilot.
 It really works best when you ask some questions, build a bit of context, and try to learn about the Testkube features as the copilot also guides you with that and gives you context," Catalin observed.

 Catalin's workflow creation example represents just one facet of how Testkube's AI Assistant can enhance your testing operations.
-Here are additional ways teams are leveraging Testkube’s AI Assistant:
+Here are additional ways teams use Testkube's AI Assistant:

-• Log Analysis and Debugging: When workflow executions fail, the AI Assistant can quickly analyze log outputs and provide insights.
+- Log analysis and debugging.
+When workflow executions fail, the AI Assistant can analyze log outputs and provide insights.
 Simply ask questions like "why did this execution fail?" or "write a short summary of what failed" to get detailed diagnostic information without manually parsing through lengthy log files.

 Want to see this entire process in action?
 Watch Catalin's detailed walkthrough where he collaborates with the AI Assistant in real-time to build these flaky workflows from scratch.